Vikas2604/Vikas2604/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on application development
+- 🔭 Currently working on application development
-- 🌱 I’m currently learning machine learning
+- 🌱 Crrently learning machine learning
-- 🤔 I’m looking for help with swift
+- 🤔 Looking for help with swift
 - 💬 Ask me about web-development

 # 💻 Tech Stack: